Day 3 Intro to Body Scan

 1. During meditation, you may get distracted, fall asleep, find your mind wandering, and/or feel body sensations.
 Consider that it is a part of and a challenge of the exercise.
 There is no right or wrong way to meditate.
 The moment you realize that you are not present in the exercise, you are in fact already present.
 Simply realizing that you are not present is a success, and the non-presence makes success possible.

-2. If your mind wanders a lot, consider these thoughts as passing events, nothing special).
+2. If your mind wanders a lot, consider these thoughts as passing events, nothing special.
 Then try to gently bring your attention back to the body scan in the present moment.

 3. Try not to focus on ideas such as “success”, “failure”, “doing really well”, or “trying to relax the body.”
 The body scan is not a competition; it is not a skill to be achieved.
 The only thing that is important and that really helps is practice.

-4. Try to approach your experience with an accepting attitude, or in other words, allow it to just happen, “that’s just how it is right here, right now.”
+4. Try to approach your experience with an accepting attitude, or in other words, allow it to just happen - “that’s just how it is right here, right now.”
 If you try to avoid, suppress, or expel unpleasant thoughts, feelings, or physical sensations, chances are high that they will just return more often.

 INFORMATION: THE BODY SCAN

 · The body scan teaches us to recognize and experience physical sensations.
 Much of our attention focuses on our thoughts and on matters outside our body, such as our job, social environment, etc. This increases the risk that one will pay very little attention to physical signals.
 The recognition of physical signals, such as tension or restlessness, is important, especially for the prevention of stress and burn-out.
-The body scan is a method used to get more in touch with body sensations and signals and to become familiar with them.
+The body scan is a method used to get more in touch with our bodily sensations and signals and to become familiar with them.

 · It allows us to experience the noise of our thoughts through our bodies.
 The simple instruction binds attention to one part of the body at a time, which can be much more difficult than one might initially think.